hshatti/TONNXRuntime/README.md

   *****************************************************************
       Check your model requirements for input/output
-      names and value dimensions before preparing the inputs. to explorer the model before preparing use : session.GetInputCount and session.GetOutputCount
+      names and value dimensions before preparing the inputs. to explore the model before preparing use : session.GetInputCount and session.GetOutputCount
         session.GetInputName and session.GetOutputName
         session.GetInputTypeInfo and session.GetOutputTypeInfo